ayushmanchhabra/zk.asyncawake.studio/README.md

 # sharelist.xyz

-Share information without an intermediary.
+Share information without an intermediate data store.

 ## Design

-When sharing information over the internet, the sender sends the info to a server which caches it in a data store.
-It is then forwarded to the receiver.
-In `shareist.xyz`, the information is stored in a Base64 string in the URL itself.
-There are physical limits to how much data can be stored in the URL which is yet to be seen
+The application information written on the page is encoded in a Base64-encoded ASCII string and stored in the hash of the URL.
+On a page reload, the hash is decoded and the application information is placed as it was when initially written.
+There is a limitation to this approach: a finite amount of data can be stored in the URL's hash.
+I will update this document with benchmarks soon.

 ## References